How Long Is the IVF Process From Start to Finish?

 A frozen embryo transfer is also preferred in patients with a higher risk of over stimulation, or the complication called Ovarian hyperstimulation syndrome (OHSS).
 It is a fact that symptoms of OHSS may worsen if the patient becomes pregnant during a treatment cycle.
 Patients at risk of OHSS will often be scheduled for a frozen Embryo Transfer (FET) to allow the ovaries and the lining of the uterus to recover from stimulation and return to normal.

 In a frozen embryo transfer the clinic will wait until a future menstrual cycle before attempting to implant the embryo back in the womb.
 This would usually be a month later but could be several months later depending on your situation.
 We are seeing an increasing number of frozen embryo transfers recently, as it can help the clinic to create an optimal uterine environment before implanting, particularly in those who are considered high responders to egg stimulation.
+Studies have confirmed that if you do need to freeze your embryos for any reason, a subsequent frozen embryo transfer gives as good success rates as fresh.

 7. Progesterone supplementation